Surgical Case Library

 Vascular & Trauma

-Palmar and finger varicosities are quite frequent in elderly people but they are rarely reported in the litera...
+<p>Palmar and finger varicosities are quite frequent in elderly people but they are rarely reported in the lit...

 Although palmar and finger varicosities are quite frequent in elderly people, they are rarely reported in the literature.